elcorto/pwtools/doc/source/index.rst

 Welcome to the pwtools documentation
 ------------------------------------

-``pwtools`` is a package for pre- and postprocessing of atomic calculations, mostly targeted to Quantum Espresso, CPMD and CP2K.
+``pwtools`` is a package for pre- and postprocessing of atomic calculations, mostly targeted to Quantum Espresso, CPMD, CP2K and LAMMPS.

 .. toctree::
    :maxdepth: 3